syncfusion-content/uwp-docs/uwp/Image-Editor/Zooming.md

 # Zooming in SfImageEditor

 The image editor control provides support to zoom and pan actions over an image.
-You can Zoom in and Zoom out the image in image editor control.
+You can zoom in and zoom out the image in image editor control.

 The following properties are used for zooming feature of the image editor control: